 - Cultural Connections: various monthly programs connecting the OJAC collection to countries and cultures represented in the museum collection such as Africa, Mexico, Japan, England, Ukraine

-- AWARE: various monthly programs connecting the OJAC collection to social and cultural awareness observations such as Women's History Month, Hispanic Heritage Month, Earth Day, National Poetry Month, etc.
+- AWARE: various monthly programs connecting the OJAC collection to social awareness observations such as Women's History Month, Earth Day, National Poetry Month, as well as cultural awareness celebrations such as Lunar New Year, el Dia de los Muertos, Diwali, etc.

 Email to contact Education Director or call 325.762.2936 for more information.

 ART TO GO